How to Open a Bank Account in the UK: The Easy Way 2026

 UK banks usually require customers to provide a proof of residence document showing a local UK address.
 That can make it tricky if you’re not a resident yet – or even if you’ve just moved to the country and don’t yet have bills and household paperwork in your name.

 Specialist services like Wise or Revolut can help.
-These alternatives to regular banks have been built with international customers in mind, and can accept a proof of address from the UK or a range of other countries.
+These alternatives to banks have been built with international customers in mind, and can accept a proof of address from the UK or a range of other countries.
 Verification is done by uploading images of your paperwork online or in the provider app.
 Just use your proof of address from your country of residence, to open a Wise or Revolut account online, and open up a GBP balance.

 Go to Wise Go to Revolut